-I started thinking about an early retirement about 18 months ago.
-I’ve read extensively on the topic in the interim, and I started writing about it 4 months ago.
+I started thinking about an early retirement in late 2014.
+I’ve read extensively on the topic in the interim, and I started writing about it in early 2016.
 When you write about early retirement, you think about early retirement.
 A lot.

 I ask myself questions.
 Why do I want this?
 What will retirement look like for me?
-How will it change life for my family and I?
-I think I’ve got some pretty good answers and of course I’ll be sharing them with you in due time.
+How will it change life for my family and me?
+I think I’ve got some pretty good answers and of course, I’ll be sharing them with you in due time.

 The fact that I actually like my job most of the time makes these answers a little tougher to answer.
-Today’s posts comes with some bonus material that hasn’t been published on this site.
 I’ve written about how my job and financial security gives me fulfillment at Fulfilled Physicians.
-I shared with the readers of Retireby40.org the Top 5 Reasons I Didn’t Retire at 39.
+I have shared the Top 5 Reasons I Didn’t Retire at 39.

 After a string of some pretty rough call shifts, it would be really easy to write about the things I won’t miss.
 But my glass remains half-full.
 When the job beats me down, it’s a good time to focus on the positive.